-NEW YORK (FOX5NY.COM) - The Northeast United States is sometimes plagued with storms called nor'easters.
-These storms can happen any time of the year.
+NEW YORK - The Northeast United States is sometimes plagued with storms called nor'easters.
+These storms can happen at any time of the year.
 However, they are most common between September and April.
 The East Coast is the perfect region for these storms to develop.

 Typically, an area of low pressure will develop within 100 miles of the Southeast Coast.
 The warm water in the Gulf of Mexico and around Florida will warm the air above the low.
 As the low moves its way up the eastern seaboard it feeds off the Gulf Stream waters.

 That warm air will clash with the cold air coming down from Canada.
 As a result, the storm intensifies and the winds pick up to 50 mph or greater around the storm.
 Those northeast winds that move around the low actually define a nor'easter, also known as a northeaster.

 Tropical-storm-force winds create large waves and high water levels.
 Beach erosion, rough ocean waves, and flooding are often a damaging result, according to meteorologist Steven DiMartino, the owner of NY NJ PA Weather.

 "If you can get a nor'easter to stall out off the coast, you can have extreme coastal flooding," DiMartino said.
 "And some damage that could last years before they can get any recovery."

 Nor'easters usually produce a mix of snow, sleet, and rain.
 Each weather element is dependent on the storm track.